mherczku/animals/README.md

 ## Packages:
 * NgRx Store + Effects for state management
-* NgNeat HotToast for toast notifications
+* NgNeat HotToast for Toast notifications
 * Tailwind - CSS framework for styling and responsiveness
 * EsLint